 They say "a hot dog is only as good as the mustard that goes on it," and who would have known this better than Cleveland's own mustard icon and food purveyor, Joseph Bertman?
 Bertman Original Park Mustard and the Bertman family name are synonymous with a Cleveland food tradition dating back to the 1920s.
 Its story is as much about Joseph Bertman the businessman, entrepreneur and humanitarian, as it is about the popular award-winning spicy brown concoction that he created.

-At 19, Bertman quit working for other people and set up his own business -- pickle packing.
+At 19, Bertman quit working for other people and set up his own business in pickle packing.
 He established Bertman Pickle Company in a little garage on E. 103rd Street.
-He would rise at 4 a.m. every morning to begin peddling his products.
-In the mid-1930s, he established Joseph Bertman, Inc., a wholesale food business, first located at East 103rd Street and St. Clair Avenue, and then at 2180 East 76th Street.
-Bertman supplied food products to a variety of institutions, caterers, and ball parks -- including League Park and later to Cleveland Municipal Stadium, home to the Cleveland Indians.
+He would rise at 4 a.m. every day to begin peddling his products.
+In the mid 1930s, he established Joseph Bertman, Inc., a wholesale food business, first located at East 103rd Street and St. Clair Avenue, and then at 2180 East 76th Street.
+Bertman supplied food products to a variety of institutions, caterers, and ball parks, including League Park and later to Cleveland Municipal Stadium.
 In the period shortly after World War II, Bertman had exclusive distribution rights to many products.
 At one point, he was warehousing many items and running 22 trucks and a sales team in order to service his customers.
 He expanded his sales territory across an area that ran from Pittsburgh to Toledo, handling every type of food.
 Bertman became so expert in the business of buying foods and finding and importing food products that he began spending more time as a food broker than as a wholesaler.
 He traveled all over the world, finding crops and locating sources of critical foods and kept permanent apartments in New York and Miami as well as his Cleveland home.
-From hometown food giants Hector Boirdi (AKA Chef Boyardee) to Vernon Stouffer, Joseph Bertman was a friend and mentor to many renowned people in Cleveland's food industry.
+From hometown food giants Hector Boiardi (a.k.a.
+Chef Boyardee) to Vernon Stouffer, Joseph Bertman was a friend and mentor to many renowned people in Cleveland's food industry.